-Question Υ N Action Point 1 Is each corridor/passageway/aisle wide enough for a wheelchair user to manoeuvre and for other people to pass? ?
-2 Is each corridor etc. free from obstruction to wheelchair users and from hazards to people with impaired vision? ?
-3 Do any lobbies allow users (including wheelchair users) to clear one door before approaching the next with minimal manoeuvre ?
-4 Is turning space available for wheelchair users? ?
-5 Do natural and artificial lighting avoid glare and silhouetting? ?
-6 Are there visual clues for orientation? ?
-Could be clearer and at a lower level.
-7 Do floor surfaces: Allow ease of movement for wheelchair users?
-Avoid light reflection and sound reverberation? ?
-8 Are direction or information signs (including means of escape) visible from both sitting and standing eye levels, and are they in upper and lower case, and large enough type to be read by those with impaired vision?
-[7] Could be clearer and at a lower level.
+Question Υ N Action Point 1 Is each corridor/passageway/aisle wide enough for a wheelchair user to manoeuvre and for other people to pass? √ 2 Is each corridor etc. free from obstruction to wheelchair users and from hazards to people with impaired vision? √ 3 Do any lobbies allow users (including wheelchair users) to clear one door before approaching the next with minimal manoeuvre ✓ 4 Is turning space available for wheelchair users? ✓ 5 Do natural and artificial lighting avoid glare and silhouetting? ✓ 6 Are there visual clues for orientation? √ Fire directional signs in place 7 Do floor surfaces: • Allow ease of movement for wheelchair users? • Avoid light reflection and sound reverberation? ✓ 8 Are direction or information signs (including means of escape) visible from both sitting and standing eye levels, and are they in upper and lower case, and large enough type to be read by those with impaired vision? ✓ 9 Are there tactile signs and information for those with impaired vision? √ N/A at this time, would be added if necessary 10 Is the maintenance of these items checked regularly?
+N/A N/A 11 Is lighting designed to meet a wide range of needs? \checkmark 12 Is sufficient circulation space allowed for wheelchair users? ✓ 13 Is it maintained clear of obstructions which could create hazards for people with visual disabilities? √ 14 Are seating arrangements/spaces suitable for use by people with visual disabilities? ✓ 15 Are all areas for assembly/meeting equipped with an induction loop system? ✓ Would be added if necessary